EZhex1991/StarCraft-GameStory/01-Terran-Rebel-Yell/06-Chapter05-Revolution.md

 _Kerrigan kills the Confederate Officer_

-KERRIGAN:
+> KERRIGAN:

-> I've taken care of business on this end, Commander.
+>> I've taken care of business on this end, Commander.
 I think the Antigans are ready to back us up, too.

-ANTIGAN MARINE:
+> ANTIGAN MARINE:

-> That's right.
+>> That's right.
 We've tolerated these Confederate goons long enough!

-ADVISOR:
+> ADVISOR:

-> Commander, I'm picking up a large Confederate strike force advancing on our position.
+>> Commander, I'm picking up a large Confederate strike force advancing on our position.

-KERRIGAN:
+> KERRIGAN:

-> Well, they're not wasting time.
+>> Well, they're not wasting time.

-NEW MISSION OBJECTIVES:
+> NEW MISSION OBJECTIVES:
-- Destroy the Confederate base.
+> -Destroy the Confederate base.